-Fortnite is by far one of the biggest games available right now.
+It should come as no surprise that gamers want to know how to install Fortnite on Android mobile devices.
+It is, after all, one of the biggest games available right now.
 With access on PC, consoles like the Xbox One and Nintendo Switch, and even mobile support, Fortnite is everywhere.
 If you’ve been wanting to play Fortnite mobile on your Android device, though, you might have found yourself running into a little trouble trying to install it from the Google Play Store.
 In this handy guide we’ll go over everything that you need to know to install Fortnite on your Android mobile devices, including phones and tablets.

 How to install Fortnite on Android mobile devices

 If you thought installing Fortnite on your Android device was going to be as easy as searching for it in the Play Store and then hitting install, you were probably sorely disappointed to find out that Epic has made things a bit more involved.
 Instead of offering the game on the Play Store, you’ll need to install it from the Epic Games website themselves.

 If you’re planning on playing Fortnite on a Samsung device, then the process is a bit easier, as you can download it directly from the Galaxy Store on the Samsung Galaxy S7/S7 Edge up to the Galaxy Note 9.
 You can also download it directly from the Samsung Store on the Galaxy Tab S3 and Galaxy Tab S4.